-Frank Monteleone joined Rexall Pharmacy Group in 2008 and is the Senior Vice President, Human Resources and Corporate Relations at Rexall.
+Frank Monteleone joined Rexall Pharmacy Group in 2008 and is the Senior Vice President, Human Resources and Corporate Relations.
 As a member of the Executive Operating Committee, Frank oversees a diverse portfolio of strategic HR initiatives for Rexall, Claimsecure and Medicentres.
-He is responsible for all aspects of Employee & Labour Relations, Total Rewards (including Benefits), Talent Strategy and Acquisition, Organization Effectiveness, Learning and Development, and HR Shared Services for both the corporate office and over 400 retail locations.
 Frank also oversees the Communications and Corporate Relations functions for the organization.

 In his nearly 20 years of human resources experience, Frank has distinguished himself as a trusted advisor, a change champion, and a devoted employee advocate – leadership qualities that help to unlock the potential of Rexall employees and strengthen the brand.
 Prior to joining Rexall, Frank worked for Indigo Books and Music Inc. and RONA in a variety of progressive HR positions.
 Frank has been involved with supporting key priorities critical to the success of the business, such as employee engagement, cultural transformation, leadership talent planning, and strategic total rewards.
 Under Frank’s leadership, his team is currently stewarding diversity and inclusion efforts to advance diversity and women in business.

-Frank has completed his certified human resources executive designation (CHRE) from the Human Resources Professional Association, as well as being Prosci ADKAR certified in change management.
+Frank has completed his certified human resources executive designation (CHRE) from the Human Resources Professional Association.
 He also has a Masters Certificate in Adult Training and Development from the Schulich Executive Education Centre.
-Frank holds a Bachelors of Arts, Mathematics for Commerce from York University in Toronto and also has a diploma in Human Resources Management from Humber College.
+Frank holds a Bachelors of Arts, Mathematics for Commerce from York University in Toronto and also has a diploma in Human Resources Management from Humber College

 Jesper brings nearly 20 years of proven recruiting experience, having built and managed high-level local and global recruiting teams for leading global brands including Uber and Salesforce.
 He most recently served as the first Chief People Officer of Top Hat, a higher education technology company, where he implemented new HR technologies, talent acquisition processes and performance management programs.
 Prior to Top Hat, he served as Executive Vice President of Operations at Wilson Human Capital Group, Inc, where he led an international team of 300 focusing on business operations and revenue generating strategies.